raspberrypilearning/surprise-animation/en/step_3.md

 show
 ```

-**Tip:** All graphic effects are cleared when you click on the green flag, so you don't need to clear them, but you might need to set the values that you want.
+**Tip:** All graphic effects are cleared when you click on the green flag, so you don't need to clear them, but you might need to set the effects that you want.

 --- /collapse ---